Part 7 – The Amount of Data and Bandwidth Required for Streaming Video

 - You will need bandwidth of 4 Mbps download with a 1.5 Mbps upload speed.

-- GoBrolly’s Gaming Online Plan with the XD (eXtra Data) upgrade would give you 360 GB of limitless data with bandwidth of 22 Mbps x 11 Mbps.
+- GoBrolly’s Gaming Online plan would be a good place to start.
 You are lucky, not very many people use this quality of video.

 - 4K video at 30 fps?
 Sure.
 It would take 8 hours, or 4 video movies at 9 GB per movie.
 That is about 36 GB per day